-(3) If ERCOT, in its sole discretion, determines that the TPEA or the TPES for a Counter-Party calculated under paragraphs (1) or (2) above does not adequately match the financial risk created by that Counter-Party’s activities under these Protocols, then ERCOT may set a different TPEA or TPES for that Counter-Party.
-ERCOT shall, to the extent practical, give to the Counter-Party the information used to determine that different TPEA or TPES.
-ERCOT shall provide written or electronic Notice to the Counter-Party of the basis for ERCOT’s assessment of the Counter-Party’s financial risk and the resulting creditworthiness requirements.
+(3) If ERCOT, in its sole discretion, determines that the TPEA or the TPES for a Counter-Party calculated under paragraphs (1) or (2) above does not adequately match the financial risk created by that Counter-Party’s activities under these Protocols, then ERCOT may set a different TPEA or TPES for that Counter-Party by adjusting EAFA or EAFS as applicable.
+ERCOT may notify a Counter-Party that its TPEA or TPES is under review and, as appropriate, request additional information relevant to the assessment of the Counter-Party’s creditworthiness.
+Additional explanatory information requested by ERCOT must be provided within ten days, unless otherwise determined by ERCOT.

+(4) ERCOT shall provide Notice to the Counter-Party of the basis for ERCOT’s assessment of the Counter-Party’s financial risk and the resulting revision to the Counter-Party’s EAFA and/or EAFS.
+Notice shall be provided to the Counter-Party at least five Bank Business Days before the effective date of the change.

 (4) ERCOT shall monitor and calculate each Counter-Party’s TPEA and TPES daily.